i2p/i2p.firefox/README.md

 -------------

-After installing the dependencies and completing the preparations, just run `make`.
+After installing the dependencies and completing the preparations, just run `buildscripts/unsigned.sh`.
 This will produce the install.exe - the windows installer, which sets up the shortcuts to launch Firefox on Windows.
 Building without a jpackage is no longer supported.

 When generating a build it's important to make sure that the